Using page params

 return response.css("#main .products a.link ::attr(href)").getall()

 From the example above, we can see how PageParams is able to arbitrarily limit the pagination behavior by passing an optional max_pages info.
-Take note that a default_max_pages value is also present in the Page Object in case the PageParams instance did not provide it.
+Take note that a default_max_pages value is also present in the page object class in case the PageParams instance did not provide it.